mfem/web/src/tutorial/start.md

 In this tutorial we use [GLVis](https://glvis.org) for finite element visualization based on MFEM.

-- Open the GLVis URL sent by the Slackbot.
+- Open the GLVis URL.

-  For a local Docker container, open `http://localhost:3000/glvis/live/?socket=/glvis-ws`.

 - When you move the mouse to the top of the window you should see the GLVis interface: